Frequently Asked Questions

 This depends on your country and employment agreement.
 In the US, the federal standard is weekly (over 40 hrs/week).
 In some states (like California) overtime kicks in after 8 hours in a single day.
 This calculator uses a weekly model — adjust total and regular hours accordingly for daily calculations.

-If total hours are less than or equal to regular hours, there is no overtime.
-The calculator will show $0 overtime pay and just your regular earnings for the hours worked.
+If your total hours don't exceed the regular threshold, there's no overtime.
+The calculator will show $0 for overtime and just your regular pay for the hours worked.

 Working Days Calculator